 Best Rooftop Bars in London

-Enjoying a cocktail with a view has to be one of the loveliest things to do in the capital, and this year socialising in the open air is even more tempting.
+Enjoying a cocktail with a view has to be one of the loveliest things to do in the capital, and with the arrival of spring socialising in the open air is even more tempting.
 Whether you’re looking for a tranquil al fresco hideaway for sunny afternoons or a late-night hot spot with impressive views, we’ve rounded up the best rooftop bars in London.

 Laurel’s on the Roof, Shoreditch